 The practice had an infection prevention and control policy and procedures.
-They followed guidance in The Health Technical Memorandum 01-05: Decontamination in primary care dental practices (HTM01-05) published by the Department of Health.
 Staff completed infection prevention and control training and received updates as required.

 The practice had suitable arrangements for transporting, cleaning, checking, sterilising and storing instruments in line with HTM01-05.
 The records showed equipment used by staff for cleaning and sterilising instruments were validated, maintained and used in line with the manufacturers' guidance.
+Infection control audits had been undertaken twice a year.